Ilyaas12/Class-67/Characters.md

 This is for Class 67

-Changes made after adding it to staging area
+Changes made after adding it to staging area:

 git bash program:Anees@Anees-Laptop MINGW64 ~/Desktop/ZCoding Classes/C67
 $ cd ./MyStory